-- Set the consequences for refusal.
-Holding an intervention is great, but you’re likely to meet some resistance at first.
+- Set the consequences for refusal – Holding an intervention is great, but you’re likely to meet some resistance at first.
 Decide with your team what actions you will take should the individual refuse to get treatment.

-- Your message.
-Another crucial aspect of an intervention is what you’re going to say during the meeting.
+- Your message – Another crucial aspect of an intervention is what you’re going to say during the meeting.
 Form a unified message after you speak with your team in order to ensure you are all on the same page.
 A helpful tip is to write down your message so you can avoid heavily charged emotions during the meeting.

-- Meeting time.
-When present at the intervention, each person should take a turn explaining how the individual’s substance abuse has affected them.
+- Meeting time – When present at the intervention, each person should take a turn explaining how the individual’s substance abuse has affected them.
 This is the time to tell the addicted person how you feel about his or her addiction.
 When communicating during the intervention, try to use positive language and “I” statements and have specific details about incidents that may have been problematic in the past.
 The more concrete examples you can provide, the more effective your message will be.
-Stay away from negative language like “disappointed,” “ashamed” or “failed.”
+It is best to stay away from negative language like “disappointed,” “ashamed” or “failed.”
 Also, address the importance of seeking treatment and what benefits that can provide to the individual.
 When confronting the individual with a treatment recommendation, it is important to ask for an immediate decision.
 Insist on getting a commitment to treatment, so it can begin sooner rather than later.

 Interventions have been essential in helping to reduce alcohol abuse and illicit drug use.
-On average, alcohol rates are reduced between 13 to 34 percent after interventions.
-They have also been shown to be helpful in reducing cocaine, marijuana, heroin and methamphetamine use, according to HHS.
+On average, alcohol rates are reduced between 13 to 34 percent after interventions.4 They have also been shown to be helpful in reducing cocaine, marijuana, heroin and methamphetamine use, according to HHS.
 Additionally, it’s estimated that around 90 percent of interventions are successful in helping a person to seek substance abuse treatment.
 Those are great odds.